History of Dubuque, Iowa

-Early years
+Settlement

 Dubuque was the first permanent European settlement in what would become the state of Iowa.
 This area was important in the French-Indian fur trading culture; the earliest record of lead mining dates to 1690 and the French trader, Nicholas Perrot.
-In 1788, Julien Dubuque was granted rights by the Mesquakie Indians to mine their land for lead; he settled near the mouth of Catfish Creek.
+In 1788, Julien Dubuque was granted rights by the Meskwaki people to mine their land for lead; he settled near the mouth of Catfish Creek.
 Dubuque, for whom the city is named, is considered to be the first white man to settle in Iowa.
 Julien Dubuque's tomb remains a local landmark.

+Development

 In 1833, the area where Julien Dubuque settled and worked was opened up to settlement by the United States Government.
 Miners created a settlement, this settlement eventually became the city of Dubuque.
 The religious community began with St. Luke's United Methodist Church.
 It is the oldest Methodist church in the state.
 Its origins trace back to the founding of the city; when Methodist ministers arrived and began work with the miners of the time.
-This was the first congregation of any denomination west of the Mississippi River.
 A small Catholic parish was established 1833.
 It eventually became the Saint Raphael's Cathedral parish.
-A Catholic church council recommended to the pope that three new dioceses be created, one of which was at Dubuque.
+A Catholic church council recommended to Pope Gregory XVI that three new dioceses be created, one of which was at Dubuque.
 In 1837, the Dubuque Diocese was created, and Mathias Loras was appointed as a bishop.
 When he arrived in Dubuque, there were only a few priests to cover a large area that consisted of several states.

-Immigration

 Bishop Loras encouraged large numbers of immigrants to come to the area from the crowded cities in the eastern US.
 Many immigrants settled in Dubuque and the surrounding area.
-Also, immigrants tended to gather with other immigrants from the same ethnic background, this often helped with their assimilation into their new nation.
+Also, immigrants tended to gather with other immigrants from the same ethnic background: this often helped with their assimilation into their new nation.

-Many Irish families came to the area because of their desire for a fresh start from the poor conditions in Ireland, and the crowded conditions in the east.
-For many years, Irish families mainly settled in the southern parts of the city - that area was often referred to as Little Dublin.
+Many Irish families came to the area because of cheap land and mining jobs.
+For many years, Irish families mainly settled in an area was often referred to as Little Dublin.

 They were followed by a small group of Germans.
-However, over the years the German population grew until Germans became one of the two main ethnic groups in the city.
+Over the years, the German population grew until Germans became one of the two main ethnic groups in the city.

-While other groups—such as Hispanics and African Americans—have become more prominent over the years, many living in Dubuque are descendants of German and Irish immigrants.
+While other groups, such as Hispanics and African Americans, have become more prominent over the years, many living in Dubuque are descendants of German and Irish immigrants.